 - Ipswich Brew Co - 1pm

-- Judging will take place on the weekend of 9th September (To be confirmed).
+- Judging will take place on the weekend of 8th September 2018.

 - Judging will be conducted by blind tasting, referencing the AABC style guidelines.